 More to Come—Stay Tuned!

-The legislation requires Treasury to issue regulations implementing the excise tax.
+Notice 2023-2 merely provides interim guidance until the IRS can issue regulations.
 We will cover the regulations here in the NASPP Blog once they are issued.